 I’ll remember Chao Yang Fishball Noodles nestled within Eunos Crescent Market and Food Centre distinctively for a long time.
 Would you like to know the reason?
 I had the chance to try this 20-year-old stall selling homemade herh kiao (fish dumplings) and fishballs only on my third attempt!

 The first time I visited, the stall was closed.
 The noodles had just sold out when I visited the second time, and I finally had the opportunity to join the crazy snaking queue that was formed in front of the stall on my third visit— my perseverance finally paid off!

 The stall’s name was in traditional Chinese, and you could see the words, “I use healthier salt” and “I use healthier oil” on the signboard.
-There were at least a dozen people in front of me, and I was starting to worry if the noodles would still be available when it came to my turn.
+There were at least a dozen people in front of me, and I was starting to worry if the noodles would still be available when it was my turn.

 What I tried at Chao Yang Fishball Noodle